Alien Higgs 10 (H10) Review: The New Value King of UHF RFID?

 Conclusion: Who Should Use the H10?

-Select the H10 for your retail, logistics, and asset tracking needs.
+Choose the H10 for retail, logistics, and asset tracking needs.
 It balances low cost with high data integrity.
-This chip serves as the value leader for labels requiring more than an EPC code.
+This chip leads in value for tags that need more than just an EPC code.
 Use the H10 for these applications:

 • Retail: 32 bits of user memory store product details.